comet-dot-photos/comet-dot-photos/README.md

 ## Performance

-When Comet.Photos installed on a personal desktop or laptop computer, operations feel instantaneous.
+When Comet.Photos is installed locally on a personal desktop or laptop computer, operations feel instantaneous.
 As measured on a Windows PC with an AMD Ryzen 7 3700X processor and an NVIDIA GeForce RTX 2080 GPU, spatial searches across the entire image library run typically